Mexican Market San Antonio

 Buy beautiful silver and turquoise jewelry at the Mexican Mercado.
-Handmade earrings, necklaces, bracelets, and rings, belts, buckles, scarves, and pottery, etc., all crafted in Mexico are for sale here.
+Handmade earrings, necklaces, bracelets, rings, belts, buckles, scarves, pottery, etc., all crafted in Mexico are for sale here.
 Buy all of your souvenirs from Mexico right here for all of your friends and family back home.
 How about an authentic traditional Mexican dress or a man’s shirt?
 You can find them here.

 You can find unique handmade toys and try out Mexican candies.
 They are very different than American candies.